Car accidents are stressful but it’s important to follow procedure to avoid any complications with your auto insurance company.

 3. Document Everything

-Take pictures of both cars, especially if there is damage.
+Take pictures of both cars, Specially if there is damage.
 You should also photograph the other person’s license, license plate, and their proof of insurance.

 4. Call Your Insurance Agent